-Bakersfield, California
+Living in Bakersfield, California

-Oil, Farming & Drinking
+Oil, Farming & Hanging

-LookyLOO Review of Bakersfield
+LookyLOO Review of Living in Bakersfield

 Cali on a Budget

-Lifestyle
+Lifestyle in Bakersfield

-Worklife
+Worklife in Bakersfield

 Bakersfield has an increasingly diverse economy, with several historically dominant industries and some emerging around the growing population.
 These include:

 -Agriculture is the biggie in Bakersfield's economy, given its location in the fertile San Joaquin Valley.
-The region is one of the most productive agricultural areas in the world with big business in almonds, pistachios, grapes, citrus fruits, and vegetables.
+The region is one of the most productive agricultural areas in the world, with big business in almonds, pistachios, grapes, citrus fruits, and vegetables.

 -Healthcare is another major sector, driven by the area's growing population and heavy lift around health services.
 Major

-employers include Dignity Health, Memorial, Mercy Hospitals Adventist Health, and Kern Medical.
+employers include Dignity Health, Memorial, Mercy Hospitals, Adventist Health, and Kern Medical.

--Bakersfield's location at the intersection of several major highways makes it a hub for logistics and distribution with Amazon and Target running major fulfillment centers here.
+-Bakersfield's location at the intersection of several major highways makes it a hub for logistics and distribution, with Amazon and Target running major fulfillment centers here.

 Bakersfield's economy is generally stable, with agriculture and oil being somewhat volatile due to market conditions.
 However, the diversification into healthcare, logistics, and education provides a buffer against downturns in any one sector.
 The city's growing population also supports continued expansion in service-oriented industries, including retail, education, and healthcare.

-Schools
+Schools in Bakersfield

 Bakersfield City School District (BCSD) is the largest district in the area and scores a "C" on niche.com.